lnx66/agents-for-openbb/README.md

     },
     ...
   ],
-  "widgets": [  # <-- the widgets currently visible on the active dashboard on Terminal Pro (optional)
+  "widgets": [  # <-- the widgets currently visible on the active dashboard on the OpenBB app (optional)
     {
       "uuid": "3fa85f64-5717-4562-b3fc-2c963f66afa6",  # <-- the UUID of the widget
       "name": "<widget name>",  # <-- the name of the widget